-Robyn is an experienced consultant with expertise rooted in data analysis, qualitative and quantitative public policy research, political communications, campaign development, and data management.
-She joined Emergent Method in 2018 and has since focused her efforts with many of the firm’s projects involving outreach and engagement, strategic communications, and disaster recovery.
-Robyn lends her expertise to statistical analysis and coding in software programs including R, Stata, SPSS, HTML, CSS, and various CRM database software.
+Robyn is an experienced consultant with expertise rooted in data analysis, public policy research, and campaign management.
+She joined Emergent Method in 2018, focusing her efforts on qualitative and quantitative research, strategic communications, and survey research for a variety of the firm’s clients.
+Robyn is skilled in statistical analysis and coding, with proficiencies in R, Stata, and SPSS.

-Robyn is currently an adjunct professor at the LSU Manship School of Mass Communication where she has taught numerous undergraduate courses such as Political Communication Writing and Political Communication Research.
-Prior to joining Emergent Method, Robyn was a principal at Stiles Consulting, LLC where she managed various data-driven projects for clients including state-wide campaigns and business and political advocacy groups.
-She previously worked in data mining and media and government relations for firms such as i-360, Eberle Communications Group, and Media Research Center.
+Robyn has served as an adjunct professor at the LSU Manship School of Mass Communication, where she has taught a variety of undergraduate political communication courses.
+Prior to joining Emergent Method, she was a principal at Stiles Consulting, LLC, where she managed various data-driven projects for clients including state-wide campaigns, business development efforts, and political advocacy groups.
+She previously worked for firms including i-360, Eberle Communications Group, and the Media Research Center.

-Robyn earned her Doctorate of Philosophy in Mass Communication and Public Affairs from Louisiana State University in 2018.
-She also holds a Master of Professional Studies with a concentration in Political Management from George Washington University in Washington, D.C.
-Robyn received her Bachelor of Arts in Political Science from the University of California, Berkeley.
+Robyn earned her Doctor of Philosophy in Mass Communication and Public Affairs from Louisiana State University.
+Additionally, she holds a Master of Professional Studies with a concentration in Political Management from George Washington University and a Bachelor of Arts in Political Science from the University of California, Berkeley.

 In addition to her professional and academic affiliations, Robyn currently serves on the boards of Youth Oasis and the Capital Area Alliance for the Homeless (CAAH).
 She is also an avid USTA league tennis player and a member of the Junior League of Baton Rouge.